 Then, in Ohio, Gov. Mike DeWine launched a lottery, “Vax-a-Million,” with an eye-catching $1 million prize every week.
 It worked — DeWine reported that vaccinations jumped 49% in the first two weeks.

-Read the whole story: Miami HeraldMore of our Members in the Media >
+Read the whole story (subscription may be required): Miami HeraldMore of our Members in the Media >